mlcourses/lab-1-blog-post-group1_cs281/post.md

 https://github.com/mlcourses/lab-1-blog-post-group1_cs281/assets/112486168/04892b08-bc76-4536-af18-b9adff71059e

-Next we took a 7408 inverter to show that both switches must be on to show the AND operation working.
+Next we took a 7408 AND Gate to show that both switches must be on to show the AND operation working.
 As described in the video, when both swithces are off or only one is on, the logic indicators shows low.
 When they are both 1 the logic indicator is high.